 Unless authorized by the Procurement Contact, no other City official or employee may speak for the City regarding this solicitation until award is complete.
 Any Proposer contacting other City officials or employees does so at Proposer's own risk.
 The City is not bound by such information.

 Table of Contents

-1. Purpose and Background 3
+1. Purpose and Background.

-2. Performance Schedule.
 3

+2.

-3. Solicitation Objectives 3
+3.

-4. Minimum Qualifications 3
+4.

-5. Scope of Work
+5.

-6. Contract Modifications
+6. Contract Modifications.

-7. Procedures and Requirements.
-4
+7 .

-8. Response Materials and Submittal 11
+8. Response Materials and Submittal.

-9. Selection Process 13
+9.

-10. Award and Contract Execution 14
+Award and Contract Execution

 1. Purpose and Background.